 The Democratic Republic of the Congo is currently in the grips of its longest and deadliest Ebola outbreak to date.
 It is the second-largest Ebola outbreak ever recorded and continues to grow.

 IMA World Health is working in the epicenter of the Ebola zone, coordinating with local communities and organizations to stop the spread of the deadly disease in five of the most-affected health zones in the North Kivu and Ituri provinces, where nearly 1.2 million people live.
-With Ebola now threatening the major regional city of Goma on the border with Rwanda, IMA and our partners are ramping up operations in northeastern DRC to quell the outbreak.
+Since Ebola has now reached the major regional city of Goma, which rests on the border with Rwanda, IMA and our partners are ramping up operations in northeastern DRC to quell the outbreak.

 IMA has responded to previous Ebola outbreaks in the DRC and Liberia, but this one is different – the infection is spreading rapidly in the eastern part of the country, where trust has been eroded by a generation of civil war.